OnkarMalawade/DB/Module-R-Programming/R-code-in-class.md

 > print(res3)
 [1] "   Onkar"

-# Use of Scientific Format
+# Use of nsmall Format
 ==========================

 > format(13.7)